topkecleon/telegram-bot-bash/README.md

 ## FAQ

 ### Is this Bot insecure?
-Bashbot is not more (in)secure as any Bot written in an other language, we have done our best to make it as secure as possible.
+Bashbot is not more (in)secure than a Bot written in another language.
+We have done our best to make it as secure as possible.
 But YOU are responsible for the bot commands you wrote and you should know about the risks ...

 **Note:** Up to version 0.941 (mai/22/2020) telegram-bot-bash had a remote code execution bug, please update if you use an older version!

 ### Why Bash and not the much better xyz?
-Well, that's a damn good question... maybe because I'm a Unix admin from stone age.
+Well, that's a damn good question... maybe because I'm a Unix admin from the stone age.
 Nevertheless there are more reasons from my side:

-- bashbot will run everywhere where bash and (gnu) sed is available, from embedded Linux to mainframe
+- bashbot will run wherever bash and (gnu) sed is available, from embedded Linux to mainframe
 - easy to integrate with other shell scripts, e.g. for sending system message / health status
 - no need to install or learn a new programming language, library or framework
 - no database, not event driven, not object oriented ...

 ### Can I have the single bashbot.sh file back?
-At the beginning bashbot was simply the file`bashbot.sh` you can copy everywhere and run the bot.
+At the beginning bashbot was simply the file`bashbot.sh` that you could copy everywhere and run the bot.
 Now we have 'commands.sh', 'mycommands.sh', 'modules/*.sh' and much more.

-Hey no Problem, if you are finished with your cool bot run`dev/make-standalone.sh` to create a stripped down Version of your bot containing only
+Hey no problem, if you are finished with your cool bot, run`dev/make-standalone.sh` to create a stripped down version of your bot containing only
 'bashbot.sh' and 'commands.sh'!
-For more information see [Create a stripped down Version of your Bot](doc/7_develop.md)
+For more information see [Create a stripped down version of your Bot](doc/7_develop.md).

 ### Can I send messages from CLI and scripts?
-Of course, you can send messages from command line and scripts, simply install bashbot as [described here](#Your-really-first-bashbot-in-a-nutshell), send the message '/start' to set yourself as botadmin and then stop the bot with `./bashbot.sh stop`.
+Of course you can send messages from command line and scripts!
+Simply install bashbot as [described here](#Your-really-first-bashbot-in-a-nutshell), send the message '/start' to set yourself as botadmin and then stop the bot with `./bashbot.sh stop`.

 Bashbot provides some ready to use scripts for sending messages from command line in `bin/` dir, e.g. `send_message.sh`.